ajwills72/critical-thinking/docs/EvaluatingRiskInteractNotes.md

 2. If the family is affluent, and the mother is over 26, then the chances are even lower; 1 in 8500, p = .0001.

-3. Throughh the _conjunction rule_, the probability of two cot deaths in the same family is .0001 x .0001 = 1 x 10^{-8}
+3. Through the _conjunction rule_, the probability of two cot deaths in the same family is .0001 x .0001 = 1 x 10^{-8}
      = 1 in 73 million, or less than once a century in the UK.